nsikakudo/ExploreCountry-hngi9/README.md

 ##  Features to add if time permits
 * Setting up the button to switch between the dark and light screen interface.
-* Completing the Filter Layout.
+* A live location map that shows all the continents and its tourist center.

 ## Download Application